 Greater Chapin Community Foundation honors members of the community making a difference through their annual Chapin Philanthropy Awards.
 The awards are presented each year at the annual Groundhog Valentines Ball.

 The Louetta Slice Philanthropist of the Year Award honors an individual for their outstanding contributions to the community.
-Ken Loveless was awarded the inaugural award in 2019.
+Albert Koon was named the 2020 honoree.

 The Bud Lewandowski Youth Philanthropist of the Year Award honors a student or student group for their philanthropic efforts.
-The Chapin High School Academic Leadership Academy was awarded the inaugural award in 2019.
+Alexis Grace Moore received the award in 2020.

 Nominations for the awards are accepted year-round and reviewed in January.